mdn/content/files/en-us/web/accessibility/aria/attributes/aria-owns/index.md

 > **Note:** The `aria-owns` attribute should only be used when the relationship cannot be determined from the DOM.

-If an element has both `aria-owns` and DOM children then the order of the child elements is the actual DOM children first, then the elements referenced in `aria-owns`.
+If an element has both `aria-owns` and DOM children, the order of the child elements:

+ 1. The actual DOM children first,
+ 2. Then the elements referenced in `aria-owns`.

  This order can be changed by including the ID references to the actual DOM children in the `aria-owns` value.

 Make sure your owned elements have only one owner.
 Do not specify the `id` of an element in more than one other element's `aria-owns` attribute.
 An element can have only one owner.